-ROBERTSDALE, Alabama — Take aim at benefitting education in Baldwin County by participating in the annual Clays for A’s benefit, which is set for Friday, March 27 at Bushy Creek Clays in Perdido.
+PERDIDO, Alabama — Participants will get a double shot at benefitting education at the annual Clays for A’s event, set for Friday, March 26 at Bushy Creek Clays, 22505 Will Vaughn Road, Perdido.

-Men and women are invited to participate in the event on March 27.
+Men and women are invited to participate in the event on March 26.
 Four-person teams can register at a cost of $125 per person.
-Individuals can also purchase four mulligans for the five-stand event at a cost of $15.
+Individuals can also purchase a warm up and four mulligans for the five-stand event at a cost of $15.
 Golf cart rental for teams is also available for $35.
 All shooters must bring their own shotgun and 110 shells.
 Eye and ear protection is required.